Lisacai2023/CSI255/README.md

    - For 2D game, having a user interaction platform

 - What are features that you would like to implement if given the time?
 (Pre-project)
-  - Maybe I would like to implement 3D Escape a Room game plot settings.
+  - I would like to implement 2D car design apperance.
+  - In the different game levels have different maps.
 - How difficult do you think this project will be?
   - I think it could be a lot of challenge for me because developing a game is new for me.
 I have to learn the whole process.
 - What skills do you plan to develop with this project that will be useful for your job search?